 Only 14% of emails get viewed and answered - Sales professionals hiding behind emails are betting on a pretty low rate of engagement.
 Let's be selective in how we use email as a communication tool for selling homes.

-98% of text messages are responded to within 2 minutes - Those using text messaging as their primary source of communication is experiencing a 98% read and response rate within the first 2 minutes.
+98%* - Text messages that are responded to within 2 minutes - Those using text messaging as their primary source of communication is experiencing a 98% read and response rate within the first 2 minutes.

-1% - the percentage of builders using Chat Bots to help with customer experience in 2019.
+1%* - the percentage of business to consumer companies using Chat Bots to help with customer experience in 2019.

-80% - the percentage of builders expected to be using Chat Bots by the end of 2020.
+80%* - the percentage of business to consumer companies (including builders) expected to be using Chat Bots by the end of 2020.

 3 things a buyer needs to feel confident in their decision to purchase a new home: Information, Knowledge, and Wisdom